aws-ia/taskcat/README.md

 control. parameters that define account specific things like VPC details, Key Pairs, or secrets like API keys can be defined per host outside of source control.

-for example, consider this global config:
+For example, consider this global config:

 `~/.taskcat.yml`
 ```yaml